The Antec SLK2600AMB is the nicest case for the money I think I’ve ever seen.

 It has real slot covers, and not the bend-out metal cutouts that are all too common in less-expensive cases anymore.
 The only problem with the slot covers is they tend to interfere with the card just above them, so if you’re removing a card and can’t get it free, pull the slot cover below it.

 There’s a little storage compartment above the slots for the case accessories.
-This is nice if you’re like some people (ahem, I won’t mention any names, Steve) who have a tendency to lose the extra screws and standoffs that come with a case.
+This is nice if you have a tendency to lose the extra screws and standoffs that come with a case.
 Pop ’em in the storage compartment, and when upgrade time comes, they’re there.

 The other nice thing is the ease with which 5.25″ form-factor drives go into the case.
 Pop out the front cover using its clip, then pull out the drive rail behind it.
 The drive rail clips onto the right side of the drive (use the lower holes) and the drive slides in.
 Use the slider on the other side of the drive, inside the case, to hold the drive in place.
 You can fully populate the case in the time it would normally take to bolt one drive in.
 Very nice.
 I could live without the bright purple color of the rails, but at least they’re inside.